gluck/il-repack/README.md

 How to build
 ------

-Builds directly from within Visual Studio 2015, or using gradle:
+Builds directly from within Visual Studio 2022, or using msbuild:

 ```
 git clone --recursive https://github.com/gluck/il-repack.git
 cd il-repack
-gradlew.bat msbuild
+msbuild
 ```

 (Mono.Posix 3.5-compatible dependency was grabbed from a non-standard nuget repo, it has been commited to git to avoid the dependency on this repo)